Company Logo - Home Link

 Today, the King’s Guard is based in London and provides soldiers outside Buckingham Palace, St. James’s Palace, Clarence House, the Tower of London, and Windsor Castle.

-Occasionally there are Guards also located in Scotland at Holyrood House or in Edinburgh.
+Occasionally there are Guards also located in Scotland at Holyrood House or at Edinburgh Castle

-It’s also worth noting that all King’s Guard soldiers are actual soldiers.
+It’s also worth noting that all King’s Guard soldiers are actual soldiers - I get asked this all the time!

 Many assume their role to be purely ceremonial but all of the Guards are members of the infantry division of the British Army and are all, therefore, actual active serving soldiers.